junhoyeo/tokscale

 Additional per-client scan roots for sessions outside Tokscale's default home-root locations |

-Use scanner.extraScanPaths for persistent extra roots such as project-level .codex directories or imported Gemini/OpenClaw histories.
+Use scanner.extraScanPaths for persistent extra roots such as project-level .codex directories, imported Gemini/OpenClaw histories, or Hermes profile databases.
+Hermes entries may point at a profile directory containing state.db or directly at a state.db file.
 Tokscale merges these paths with the default scan roots on every run and deduplicates overlapping roots by canonical path.

 Environment Variables